zulip/zulip/docs/production/security-model.md

 ## Users and Bots

-* There are four types of users in a Zulip organization: Organization Administrators, Members (normal users), Guests, and Bots.
+* There are several types of users in a Zulip organization: Organization Owners, Organization Administrators, Members (normal users), Guests, and Bots.

-* Administrators have the ability to deactivate and reactivate other human and bot users, delete streams, add/remove administrator privileges, as well as change configuration for the organization.
+* Owners and Administrators have the ability to deactivate and reactivate other human and bot users, delete streams, add/remove administrator privileges, as well as change configuration for the organization.

   Being an organization administrator does not generally provide the ability to read other users' private messages or messages sent to private streams to which the administrator is not subscribed.
 There are two
   exceptions:

-  * Administrators may get access to private messages via some types of [data export](https://zulip.com/help/export-your-organization).
+  * Organization owners may get access to private messages via some types of [data export](https://zulip.com/help/export-your-organization).

   * Administrators can change the ownership of a bot.
 If a bot is subscribed